empowerhack/templates/README.md

 * Don't let yourself block you.
 Resolve to the fact a lot of things will feel new - you have the internet and supportive people around you to help you learn all the things.
 Be prepared to surprise yourself with how much you'll learn in a weekend

 ##### Your sanity / health

 * This still comes first.
 Get some sleep!
 Go for a quick walk!
 Joke around with your team members and post funny GIFs on slack.
 Enjoy the experience, don't let it stress you out.

+### Guides

+* A get started guide for anyone new to GitHub: https://drive.google.com/drive/u/0/folders/0B5wwEaKCKt1NUW5uakJqVWN0a0U